-Voting is done by secret ballot, using an approval voting system.
+Voting is done by secret ballot, using the Borda count method.
 The eligible voters and candidates are described separately in this document for each body being elected.

 a.
 All potential candidates for the position are asked whether they are willing to serve.